Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Introduction

 \begin{description}

-\item[\RQ{RQ1}{rq1color}{}] Can modern transformer-based language models, such as BERT, GPT-2 and a larger language model such as LLaMA-3 8B, Qwen 3 8B learn representations for backchannels/fillers through fine-tuning?
+\item[RQ1:] Does fine-tuning improve the representations of backchannels and fillers in modern transformer-based language models, such as BERT, GPT-2 and a larger language model such as LLaMA-3 8B, Qwen-3 8B?

-\item[\RQ{RQ2}{rq2color}{}] What role does contextual information play when we try to obtain the representations of backchannels/fillers from LMs?
+\item[RQ2:] What role does contextual information play when we try to obtain the representations of backchannels/fillers from LMs?